judexzhu/knowledgebase/server-dell-cseries-c6220.md

 3. Download new firmware from Dell support site.
 Missing versions may be available on http://poweredgec.com

 4. If using the Linux update binaries, execute the BMC and BIOS update packages on the nodes.
 If upgrading the FCB firmware, run this ONLY from the lower-right hand node, looking from the front.
-The command line switches "-f -n -q" will cause the update packages to run automatically without prompting or rebooting.
+The command line switches `-f -n -q` will cause the update packages to run automatically without prompting or rebooting.
 BMC and FCB updates take 5-10 minutes to apply, and BIOS takes around 20 seconds to install (and a reboot to apply).

 5. If using DOS firmware update packages, boot into DOS and run the updates one by one.
 You don't need to reboot after each one, but reboot at the end of the process.
 The DOS environment can be delivered via USB boot, or via PXE boot.